shossain7757/OfflineRL-Breast-Cancer/README.md

 ## Running Experiments

 To reproduce the experiments outlined in the paper, ensure that you activate the appropriate Conda environment before executing the scripts.
+Training agent and generating data from the agent has been coded using Ray while Offline RL learning and policy evaluation has been done using Coach.
+Training Agent, Creating Agent generated data, Offline Learning and Evaluation all have separate command lines.

+### Train Agent
+		python train_agent.py -t

+### Generate Offline Data
+		python create_augmented_data.py -t

+### Offline RL
+		python offline_learning.py -q -t -e

+### Policy Evaluation
+		python evaluate.py -q -t -e